apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 Greater detail is beyond the scope of this post, but in general the more predictable the behavior of a block of code, the better its performance will be.
 In the case of this pseudocode,  there is clear room for improvement:

-1. comparator performs a large number of unpredictable conditional branches, where the path execution takes depends on the data values
+1. `comparator` performs a large number of unpredictable conditional branches, where the path execution takes depends on the data values
-2. comparator and compare use dynamic dispatch, which not only adds further conditional branches, but also function call overheads
+2. `comparator` and `compare` use dynamic dispatch, which not only adds further conditional branches, but also function call overhead
-3. The comparator perform large numbers of reads of memory at unpredictable locations
+3. `comparator` performs a large number of reads of memory at unpredictable locations

 You can find the complete implementation of multi-column comparator construction in arrow-rs in [sort.rs](https://github.com/apache/arrow-rs/blob/f629a2ebe08033e7b78585d82e98c50a4439e7a2/arrow/src/compute/kernels/sort.rs#L905-L1036) and [ord.rs](https://github.com/apache/arrow-rs/blob/f629a2e/arrow/src/array/ord.rs#L178-L313).